iainctduncan/scheme-for-max-cookbook/editor-integration/README.md

 # Issues:
-At the moment (2021-01-15), you can only send one paranthetical expression.
-If you want so send many, you'll need to wrap them in a begin statement:
+At the moment (2021-01-15), you can only send one s-expression.
+If you want to send many, you'll need to wrap them in a begin statement:

 ~~~
   (begin